drash7/Packet39-VRCraneSimulator-Team2/README.md

 ## Installation

-An executable .apk file can be found in the Builds folder.
+The .apk file can be found in the Builds folder.

 ## Built With